Twenty-First Annual Homeschool Idaho Convention

 Children's ProgramAges 5-11

 - Pre-registration is required.
-Program is currently 50% full.
+Program is at capacity.

 - Children must be age 5 by the convention to participate.